-At all times, keep in mind that there is not a one-to-one overlap between ASA and threat defense.
-Do not attempt to completely recreate an ASA configuration on a threat defense device.
+At all times, keep in mind that there is not a one-to-one overlap between ASA and Firepower Threat Defense.
+Do not attempt to completely recreate an ASA configuration on a Firepower Threat Defense device.
 You must carefully test any feature that you configure using FlexConfig.